 This beautiful riad is located in Arset La Maach near the Mellah plaza.
 It’s a great location for a romantic nightcap or day drinking on their rooftop level.
 The staff is very friendly and if the owner is around he will pass by checking on his guests to make sure they feel attended to and are enjoying the space.

 Kosy Bar is on the other side of the Mellah Plaza.
 It has a great rooftop patio that gives you a fantastic view of the Medina at sunset.
 It’s a bit pricier than other locations in the area but it’s still a great location for dinner and a bottle of wine.
 One plus of this location is that it’s generally less popular than some of the other spots so you shouldn’t have an issue getting in.

-They regularly have Gnawa musicians performing and most people even up on their feet dancing and clapping by the end of it.
-Also they offer traditional Moroccan storytelling in English for visitors to learn more about local culture.
-Its young, fun, and a total Moroccan hipster’s place to chill.
+They regularly have Gnawa musicians performing and most people are even up on their feet dancing and clapping by the end of it.
+Also, they offer traditional Moroccan storytelling in English for visitors to learn more about local culture.
+It’s young, fun, and a total Moroccan hipster’s place to chill.

 Now let’s move to the new city, Gueliz, where you can forget you’re in Morocco and feel like you’re in Europe instead.
-This part of town definitely has a larger variety of bar, clubs, and lounges so if you’re a traveler that prefers to city lights and club hopping this part of town is for you.
+This part of town definitely has a larger variety of bars, clubs, and lounges so if you’re a traveler that prefers city lights and club hopping this part of town is for you.

 On Mondays, you can participate in their trivia quiz night which brings in a large international crowd.
-During the week, they offer happy hour drink specials and on Friday & Saturdays they have live music performances.
+During the week, they offer happy hour drink specials and on Friday & Saturdays, they have live music performances.
 If you’re a sports fan, they also stream major sporting events.

 If you want to have some sub-Saharan African flavors you need to come here.
 The décor is funky and the food is great if you want try something besides local cuisine.
 The scene is young with local musicians making it one of their favorite hang outs.

 This place is pretty new in Marrakech but between its well-priced drinks and tapas to the modern art you can purchase off the walls, it’s becoming a fast staple in the nightlife scene.
 The food might not be enough to really fill you up so you might want to make it an early evening or late evening stop with dinner in between.

 This lounge has a very French-Moroccan style and is a great location to share some drinks and tapas with friends.